Why I changed my domain name to gofreedom.co.za

 1 Update your logo images and any other images that use the domain name.

-3 Scan the code of your html files and make sure they refer to your new logo image files and that all internal links point to your new domain’s files.
+3 Review the code of your html files and make sure they refer to your new logo image files and that all internal links point to your new domain’s files.
 That is particularly important for the links in your navigation bar/s.
 Test all links.

 4 You can continue to use your old domain’s google analytics tag code in the head of your html files.